sebmandal/sebmandal/README.md

 🖥 Current projects
 ===================

-* ➜ [Mando](https://github.com/sebmandal/mando) - A Discord utility bot written in Typescript with developers in mind.
+* [Mando](https://github.com/sebmandal/mando) - A Discord utility bot written in Typescript with developers in mind.
-* ➜ [tebone](https://github.com/sebmandal/tebone) - An Express and Nodejs backend built in Typescript, made for ease of development.
+* [tebone](https://github.com/sebmandal/tebone) - An Express and Nodejs backend built in Typescript, made for ease of development.
 Tutorial video may be coming soon.
-* ➜ I'm learning React, SQL, and Regex
+* I'm learning React, SQL, and Regex

-🌠 Projects I want to do in the future
+🌠 Future Projects
 ===================
 * A React and Express finance web application written in Typescript (to learn and get accustomed to React)
-* Way more open-source projects and contributions to other developers.
+* Way more open-source projects and contributions to other open-source communities and developers.
 * Go full throttle on my business.
 To follow my lifelong dream of becoming a successful entrepreneur and CEO.
 This is a few years into the future still.

 🗣 Primary Languages
 ====================

 * ⭐︎ Typescript
-* Javascript (node.js and vanilla)
+* Javascript (Node.js and [vanilla](http://vanilla-js.com/))
 * Python
 * I can easily adapt however, so any language should be fine on a project